Vicente Danao

-Vicente "Vic" Dupa Danao Jr. (born August 10, 1967) is a Filipino law enforcement officer and current Commander of Area Police Command in Western Mindanao.
-Danao has been with the Philippine National Police for over 29 years and has served as Officer in Charge of the Philippine National Police from May to August 2022, Deputy Chief for Operations, Chief of the National Capital Region Police Office from 2020 until 2022, deputy director for operations of the Criminal Investigation and Detection Group, as task force commander under the Inter-Agency Committee on Anti-Illegal Drugs, and as chief of police in two cities and two regions.
+Vicente "Vic" Dupa Danao Jr. (born August 10, 1967) is a retired Filipino law enforcement officer and former Commander of Area Police Command-Western Mindanao.
+Danao has been with the Philippine National Police for over 29 years and has served as Officer-in-Charge of the Philippine National Police from May to August 2022, Deputy Chief for Operations, Chief of the National Capital Region Police Office from 2020 until 2022, deputy director for operations of the Criminal Investigation and Detection Group, as task force commander under the Inter-Agency Committee on Anti-Illegal Drugs, and as chief of police in two cities and two regions.
 His longest term as police chief was between October 2013 and June 2016 in Davao City.

 Early life and education

 Danao is a native of Nueva Vizcaya and was born on August 10, 1967.
 He was raised in Bayombong and attended Saint Mary's College where he completed his high school education in 1984.
 Danao then entered the Philippine Military Academy in Baguio where he received his officer cadet training as a part of the graduating class of 1991, the PMA Sambisig Class.